axonivy-market/case-process-viewer/case-process-viewer-product/README.md

 The Case Process Viewer supports customizable colors through variables.
 This allows you to adapt the visual appearance to your application’s theme without changing code.

-**Accepted color syntax**
+**Accepted color formats**

-The component accepts the following color formats for the variables above:
+The component accepts the following color formats:

 - 3-digit hex: `#RGB` (e.g. `#0F8`)
 - 4-digit hex (with alpha): `#RGBA` (e.g. `#0F8C`)